ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/heart_failure/index.rst

      - 1.76 (1.43, 2.17)
      -

+The relative risk for heart failure is 1.14 (1.12, 1.16).
+The relative risk for heart failure is per 1-unit increase in BMI. **Please note that this is different than the other relative risks for BMI.**

 .. todo::

-  Add in heart failure due to BMI and FPG
+  Add in heart failure due to FPG

 Assumptions and Limitations